preda/gpuowl/README.md

 is prime (only stating that it _probably_ is prime) -- although in practice the difference between probable prime and proved prime is extremely small for large Mersenne candidates.

-The PRP test is very similar computationally to LL: PRP iterates f(x) = x^2 modulo M(p) starting from 3, for p iterations.
+The PRP test is very similar computationally to LL: PRP iterates f(x) = x^2 modulo M(p) starting from 3.
+If after p iterations the result is 9 modulo M(p), then M(p) is probably prime, otherwise M(p) is certainly not prime.
 The cost of PRP is exactly the same as LL.

 In practice, PRP is preferred over LL because PRP does have a very strong and useful error-checking technique, which protects effectively against computation errors (which are sometimes common on GPUs).

 ## GpuOwl: OpenCL GPU Mersenne primality testing
 GpuOwl implements the PRP and P-1 tests.
 It also implemented, at various points in the past, LL and TF but these are not active now in GpuOwl.
-For double check (DC) LL tests, see the [v6 branch](https://github.com/preda/gpuowl/tree/v6) (version 6.11-380) and for first time LL tests, see the [LL branch](https://github.com/preda/gpuowl/tree/LL) (version 0.6).
+For double check (DC) LL tests, see the [v6 branch](https://github.com/preda/gpuowl/tree/v6) (version 6.11-382) and for first time LL tests, see the [LL branch](https://github.com/preda/gpuowl/tree/LL) (version 0.6).

 Let us consider the PRP test, to get an idea of what GpuOwl does under the hood.